raclettejs/raclette-docs/docs/examples/recipes/settingUpATodoPlugin.md

 ### Provide i18n and custom modification ability

-At first we will define `./plugins/${PLUGINNAME:example-plugin}/frontend/index.ts`.
+At first we will define `./plugins/{{$frontmatter.PLUGINNAME}}/frontend/index.ts`.
 This file is optional but will give you the ability to install plugin dependencies, provide fixtures and i18n as well as custom routes.

 <!--@include: ../cooking-steps/frontend/plugin/index.md-->

 ### Define the widget Metadata

 Now we want to provide some widget meta data for later usage in the drag and drop editor and the frontend itself.
-We do this in the `./plugins/${PLUGINNAME:example-plugin}/frontend/widgets/${WIDGETNAME:Example}/index.ts`.
+We do this in the `./plugins/{{$frontmatter.PLUGINNAME}}/frontend/widgets/{{$frontmatter.WIDGETNAME}}/index.ts`.

 <!--@include: ../cooking-steps/frontend/plugin/widgets/setup.md{
-WIDGETTITLE: My ${WIDGETNAME:} widget
+WIDGETTITLE: My {{$frontmatter.WIDGETNAME}} widget
-WIDGETDESCRIPTION: Write ${SCHEMANAME:}s on a list }-->
+WIDGETDESCRIPTION: Write {{$frontmatter.SCHEMANAME}}s on a list }-->

 ### Define the widgets Entryfile

 We have now prepared everything to render our i18n keys in the Frontend.
 Therefor we need to supply a widget entry file.
 This Files needs to end on `*Widget.vue` to be detected as such.
-Lets create the `./plugins/${PLUGINNAME:example-plugin}/frontend/widgets/${WIDGETNAME:Example}/${WIDGETNAME:Example}Widget.vue`
+Lets create the `./plugins/{{$frontmatter.PLUGINNAME}}/frontend/widgets/{{$frontmatter.WIDGETNAME}}/{{$frontmatter.WIDGETNAME}}Widget.vue`

 <!--@include: ../cooking-steps/frontend/plugin/widgets/entryVue.md{
 IMPORTS: |
   import { usePluginApi } from "@raclettejs/core/orchestrator/composables"
 WIDGETTEMPLATE: |
   {{$i18n.t('someText')}}
 BUSINESSLOGIC: |
   const { $i18n } = usePluginApi()